 |Consumer-goods manufacturers||Industries of all types|

-The use of 3D assembly modeling during product lifecycle management has become mandatory for most industries.
+3D assembly modeling during product lifecycle management has become mandatory for most industries.
 And while there are necessary costs associated with implementing this, there are also enormous benefits to be realized.
 Benefits such as:

 Modern-day assembly modeling software will help you design better components.
 It will enable you to design those components to work well together.
 And the better those components work together within your assembly, the higher the quality of the finished product.

 As mentioned above, work on an assembly can be shared among several individuals simultaneously.
 Some CAD programs have taken this concept to new heights, with the system itself existing online in the cloud.
 There is no software to install on computers (although mobile devices may need a special app installed for access).
-Users simply access the system through a web browser, anytime, anywhere in the world with internet access.
-Project files are also stored in the cloud, which reduces the chances that multiple versions of those files might be stored in different computers.
+Users access the system through a web browser, anytime, anywhere in the world, with internet access.
+Project files are also stored in the cloud, which reduces the chances that multiple versions of those files might be stored on different computers.

-Regardless of whether work is done online or across a company’s network, the collaboration made possible through multi-user access is vital to innovation and development in your product design.
+Whether work is done online or across a company’s network, the collaboration made possible through multi-user access is vital to innovation and development in your product design.
 And perhaps the most important benefit of assembly modeling is:

 However, security for your IP, even outside the cloud, can still be very high.
 While some software packages (AutoCAD is an example) have security protocols like anti-virus countermeasures built in, the first line of defense within any organization will be a set of network best practices.
 These practices should cover security essentials such as (but not limited to):